-Performance Measure(s) 2023 FY 2023/ 2024 Estimate FY 2024/ 2025 Target Goal Clients reached and served 57,302 55,000 65,000 85,000 Number of annual outreach 40 80 100 120
+Performance Measure(s) FY 2022/ 2023 Actuals FY 2023/ 2024 Estimate FY 2024/ 2025 Target Goal Clients reached and served 57,302 55,000 65,000 85,000 Number of annual outreach events 40 80 100 120

 Community outreach events support the efforts of the department to meet veterans where they are and provide services to historically underserved communities.
 In addition, they provide opportunities for awareness and education to veterans and their dependents who may be unaware of benefits and services they have earned through their sacrificial service to our nation.